From simplicial Chern-Simons theory to the shadow invariant II: Introduction

-The paper is organized as follows: In Sec. \ref{sec2} we will recall some of the notation from \cite{Ha7a} and we will restate the basic heuristic formula from \cite{Ha7a}, cf. Eq. \eqref{eq2.48} below.
-In Sec. \ref{sec4} we recall the discretization approach of \cite{Ha7a} and restate the main result, Theorem \ref{main_theorem}.
+In Sec. \ref{sec2} we will recall some of the notation from \cite{Ha7a} and we will recall the basic heuristic formula from \cite{Ha7a}, cf. Eq. \eqref{eq2.48} below.
+In Sec. \ref{sec4} we recall the discretization approach of \cite{Ha7a} and restate the main result, i.e. Theorem \ref{main_theorem}.
 In Sec. \ref{sec3} we study ``oscillatory Gauss-type measures'' on Euclidean spaces and discuss some of their properties.
 In Sec. \ref{sec5} we prove Theorem \ref{main_theorem}.
-In Sec. \ref{sec6} we make some remarks regarding the case of general (simplicial ribbon) links.
+In Sec. \ref{sec6} we comment briefly on the case of general (simplicial ribbon) links.
 In Sec. \ref{sec7} we then give an outlook on some promising further directions within the framework of $BF_3$-theory before we conclude the main part of this paper with a short discussion of our results in Sec. \ref{sec8}.

-The present paper has an appendix consisting of five parts: part \ref{appB} contains a list of the Lie theoretic notation which will be relevant in the present paper (this list is a continuation of the one in Appendix A in \cite{Ha7a}).
+The present paper has an appendix consisting of four parts: part \ref{appB} contains a list of the Lie theoretic notation which will be relevant in the present paper.
+(This list is a continuation of the list in Appendix A in \cite{Ha7a}).
 In part \ref{appA} we recall the definition of Turaev's shadow invariant $|L|$ for links $L$ in 3-manifolds $M$ of the type $M=\Sigma \times S^1$.
 In part \ref{appC'} we recall the definition of $BF$-theory in 3 dimensions and we briefly comment on the relationship between $BF_3$-theory and CS theory.

-In part \ref{appJ} we sketch a reformulation/modification of the discretization approach in Sec. \ref{subsec7.3}.
-Finally, in part \ref{appG} we make some general remarks on the so-called ``simplicial program'' for CS/$BF_3$-theory.
+In part \ref{appJ} we sketch possible reformulations/modifications of the discretization approach in Sec. \ref{subsec7.3}.